The solution path of the generalized lasso: A general penalty matrix . A general penalty matrix

 Recall that we defined, at a particular $\lambda_k$, the ``hitting time'' of an interior coordinate path to the value of $\lambda\leq\lambda_k$ at which this path hits the boundary.
 Similarly, let us define the ``leaving time'' of a boundary coordinate path to be the value of $\lambda\leq\lambda_k$ at which this path leaves the boundary (we will make this idea more precise shortly).
-We call the coordinate with the largest hitting time the ``hitting coordinate'', and the one with the largest leaving time the ``leaving coordinate''.
+We call the coordinate with the largest hitting time the ``hitting coordinate,'' and the one with the largest leaving time the ``leaving coordinate.''
 As before, we maintain a list $\cB$ of boundary coordinates, and $s$ contains their signs.
 The algorithm for a general matrix $D$ is:

-Although the intuition for this algorithm comes from the 1d fused lasso problem, its details are derived from a more technical point of view, via the Karush-Kuhn-Tucker (KKT) optimality conditions.
-For our problem \eqref{eq:dual}, the KKT conditions are
+Although the intuition for this algorithm comes from the 1d fused lasso problem, its details are derived from a more technical point of view, via the Karush--Kuhn--Tucker (KKT) optimality conditions.
+For our problem~\eqref{eq:dual}, the KKT conditions are

-where $\hu_\lambda,\alpha,\gamma$ are subject to the constraints
+where $u,\alpha,\gamma$ are subject to the constraints

-Constraints \eqref{eq:d}, \eqref{eq:e} say that $\gamma$ is a subgradient of the function $x \mapsto \|x\|_\linf$ evaluated at $x=\hu_\lambda$.
-Subgradients are a generalization of gradients to the case of nondifferentiable functions---for an overview, see \cite{bert}.
+Constraints~\eqref{eq:d} and~\eqref{eq:e} say that $\gamma$ must be a subgradient of $\|u\|_\linf$ with respect to $u$.
+Subgradients are a generalization of gradients to the case of nondifferentiable functions---for an overview, see~\cite{bert}.

-A necessary and sufficient condition for $\hu_\lambda$ to be a solution to \eqref{eq:dual} is that $\hu_\lambda,\alpha,\gamma$ satisfy \eqref{eq:kkt} and \eqref{eq:a}--\eqref{eq:e} for some $\alpha$ and $\gamma$.
-The basic idea is that hitting times are events in which \eqref{eq:a} is violated, and leaving times are events in which \eqref{eq:b}--\eqref{eq:e} are violated.
-We now describe what happens at the $k$th iteration.
-At $\lambda=\lambda_k$, the path's solution is $\hu_{\lambda_k,\cB}=\lambda_k s$ for the boundary coordinates, and the least squares estimate
+A necessary and sufficient condition for $u$ to be a solution to \eqref{eq:dual} is that $u,\alpha,\gamma$ satisfy \eqref{eq:kkt} and (\ref{eq:a})--(\ref{eq:e}) for some $\alpha$ and $\gamma$.
+The basic idea is that hitting times are events in which~\eqref{eq:a} is violated, and leaving times are events in which (\ref{eq:b})--(\ref{eq:e}) are violated.
+We describe what happens at the $k$th iteration.
+At $\lambda=\lambda_k$, the solution is given by $\hu_{\lambda_k,\cB}=\lambda_k s$ for the boundary coordinates and the least squares estimate